 Let’s make Brighton & Hove pesticide-free!

 At last count, 38 different toxic pesticides were being used in UK towns and cities.
-They are sprayed in parks, playgrounds and other green spaces, road verges, pavements and around shopping centres and schools.
+They are sprayed in parks, playgrounds, allotments and other green spaces, road verges, pavements and around shopping centres and schools.

 The chemicals being used have been linked to an array of health problems including cancer, diabetes and neurological disorders such as Parkinson’s.
-Vulnerable groups such as children, pregnant women and the elderly are most affected.
+Vulnerable groups such as children, pregnant women and the elderly are most at risk.

 Pesticides are also having devastating effects on the natural environment.
 Due to habitat loss and the large quantities of pesticides used in UK agriculture, wildlife such as bees, birds and hedgehogs are increasingly seeking refuge in our towns and cities.
 However, the overuse of pesticides is destroying many of the areas where they can forage for food and contaminating the natural resources they depend upon.